TRoboto/datacamp-downloader/README.md

   4. Find `_dct` key, its **Value** is the Datacamp authentication token.

 **Security Note**
-Datacamp authentication token is a secret key to is unique to you and you should not share it publicly.
+Datacamp authentication token is a secret key and is unique to you. **You should not share it publicly**.

 Then if you have an active subscription, you should see the following:
 ```